Siihi/Labyrinths_tira/documentation/project_specification.md

 ### Algorithms

-The algorithms used are randomized Prim's algorithm and an undecided one.
-(Possibly Wilson's algorithm, recursive division method or Aldous-Broder algorithm)
+The algorithms used are randomized Prim's algorithm and Aldous-Broder algorithm.
 This program is meant to show the differences between maze generating algorithms.

 ### Input